Snow White: Europe

-Another study points to a wide distribution in Western Europe, specially in Ireland, Iceland and Scandinavia.
+Another study, by researcher Theo Meder, points to a wide distribution in Western Europe, specially in Ireland, Iceland and Scandinavia.

 Germany

 The Brothers Grimm's "Snow White" was predated by several other German versions of the tale, with the earliest being Johann Karl August Musäus's "Richilde" (1782), a satirical novella told from the wicked stepmother's point of view.
 Albert Ludwig Grimm (no relation to the Brothers Grimm) published a play version, Schneewittchen, in 1809.
 The Grimms collected at least eight other distinct variants of the tale, which they considered one of the most famous German folktales.
+They found that it was particularly well known in Hesse, noting that even in that district—where High German predominates—the Low German name Sneewitchen persisted, sometimes altered to Schliwitchen.
+From these stories, they drew and combined various elements, partially shortening them to create the definitive version.
+The opening, with the drops of the mother’s blood, recalls a motif found in the tale The Juniper Tree, recorded by the painter Philipp Otto Runge.